Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-filter-method.md

 ];
 ```

-Now let's say we want to filter out all the items over 10\$.
+Let's say we want to filter out all the items over 10$.

 ```js
 const filter = items.filter((item) => item.price > 10);